Runic inscriptions in Hagia Sophia: The second inscription

 A second inscription was discovered by Folke Högberg from Uppsala in 1975.
 It was discovered in a niche in the northern part of the same gallery as the first inscription.
 The discovery was reported to the Department of Runes in Stockholm in 1984, but it was not published.
 The archaeologist Mats G. Larsson discovered the runes anew in 1988 and published the find in "Nyfunna runor i Hagia Sofia", Fornvännen 84 (1989), 12–14.
 He read ari:k and interpreted it as a possible "Ári m(ade)" or "Ári m(ade the runes)".
 Because of the uncertainty in the reading, the inscription was not registered in the periodical Nytt om runer 4 of 1989.

 Högberg had made a different reading from Larsson in 1975, and this reading was supported by Svein Indrelid, a professor of archaeology at the University of Bergen, in 1997.
 The reading of Högberg and Indrelid is the man's name Árni and they consider the inscription to be pure graffiti, unlike Larsson.
-The latter learnt of Högberg's interpretation in 1989, but he defended his own interpretation.
+Larsson learnt of Högberg's interpretation in 1989, but he defended his own interpretation.